Madhu Kambikar

 Madhu Kambikar is an Indian performing folk art artist, theatre actor and film and TV personality, from Maharashtra.
+Kambikar went onto establish herself as one of the leading actress of the 80s.
+In a career spanning over four decades, she has worked in over 75 films and has received several accolades including a Filmfare Marathi Award and six Maharashtra State Film Awards.

 Personal life

 She was born in Malegaon, a village in Beed district, 28 July 1953 in the Kolhati community.
 She dropped out of school and used to follow her father himself a performing artist to shows.
 She herself became a performer at a very young age.
 She is the aunt of the late Kishor Shantabai Kale.

 On 27 November 2016, she fell unconscious on stage during a lavani-tamasha performance at Yashwant Natya Mandir, Matunga and was hospitalised.

 Folk and contemporary theatre

 She acted in about a dozen folk plays, including: